 What is the valuable contribution that getting vaccinated makes to society and healthcare systems all over the world?

-Disease prevention is one of the most successful and cost-effective public healthcare interventions available, says Vivienne Hough, Commercial Affairs Manager for the Irish Pharmaceutical Healthcare Association (IHPA).
+Disease prevention is one of the most successful and cost-effective public healthcare interventions available, says IHPA Commercial Affairs Manager, Vivienne Hough.

-But, she says, even though vaccines save up to three million lives a year and prevent another three quarters of a million people from developing disabilities as a consequence of infectious diseases, “they are often taken for granted” and people don’t recognise the full societal benefits that they provide.
+Vaccines save up to three million lives a year and prevent three quarters of a million people from developing disabilities as a consequence of infectious diseases.
+However, “they are often taken for granted” and people don’t recognise the full societal benefits that they provide.

 How vaccines can benefit society

 Ms Hough states: “Because vaccination has been so successful, the burden of the diseases that they protect against have almost been forgotten.
 Apart from the obvious benefits of immunisation, there are further societal and economic benefits that people wouldn’t necessarily take into account.”